jamesyang124/linkit/README.md

 ### To-do List

-- rename image name in AWS.
+- Rename image name in AWS.
+- put image uploading to background jobs.
 - batch image loading.
-- start front end performance optimize, use image uploader to compress image size.
-- Consider using ruby-box + miniMagick instead of carrierwave.
-- fix 100% or 110% zoom size of input field.
 - Capybara and integration test should on.
-- Fragment Cache imgages.
-- make input tabs as three list items. via js to switch them.
 - prepare to deploy.
 - Email links should direct to **production** url.